carlssonnp/test-another-remote-/README.md

 * You will also be invited to a Code Craftsmanship seminar to further hone your R knowledge.

-* Also, you will have one day for a full-day Operations training session where you will see the inside workings of our Operations Center (call center), to further your business knowledge.
+* You will have one day for a full-day Operations training session where you will see the inside workings of our Operations Center (call center), to further your business knowledge.

+* You will have quarterly mandated Banker's Edge training to improve your knowledge of the relevant laws affecting the lending industry (e.g., Truth in Lending Act).

 * Lastly, look out for regular training classes on your Avant calendar.